HPI-BP2017N2/Matcher/README.md

 #### Component properties
 - labelThreshold: The minimum probability to classify the category and the brand of a parsed offer
 - matchingThreshold: The minimum probability of a match to decide whether two offers are equivalent or not
+- collectTrainingData: If set to true, the matcher will accept POST requests to match shops via unique identifiers and does not read from the queue.

 ## How it works
 1. Matcher gets a message to start matching one specific shop or reads a state from the database.